 Activities Resources Date achieved Responsible Outcomes 1.
-Leading and monit oring the disability equality scheme • Establish the disability working group to ascertain views of disabled people.
+Leading and monitoring the disability equality scheme Continue to identify the need for adaptations and ensure all have access in school.
 Identify key actions and promote greater involvement in school life.
-Questionnaire to be sent out to all school users - data collected analysed and acted upon Working group to be re- established Jan 2023 School council review of accessibility Spring 2023 Group to hold meeting Spring 2023 Analysis will be complete and action plan implemented Review and update the School Accessibility Plan Nov 2022 Claire Spencer The DES will be monitored and reviewed on an annual basis.
-Need to establish termly meeting once per term for Disability working party on-going Working party Regular meetings to be held 2 Promoting curricul um access for disabled pup pils and adults Pupils with disabilities can access ICT Yes School visits are made accessible to all pupils irrespective of attainment and impairment.
-Yes
+Open door policy for staff, parents and children Ensure all adults and children are catered for Continuous Claire Spencer All to access school at all times Review and update the School Accessibility Plan Oct 2023 Claire Spencer All can use the school independently The DES will be monitored and reviewed on an annual basis.
+Establish regular meetings with individuals on-going All who work with individuals Regular meetings to be held when needed 2 Promoting curriculu um access for disabled pup ils and adults Pupils with disabilities can access ICT Yes

-Pupils with disabilities are encouraged to take part in music, drama and physical activities Improving the quality Yes y of information for and abo out disabled pupils and adu ılts Provide information in a range of formats, including website access Yes - Letters posted on website and translated where necessary Facebook is also used as translations can be made on there Continually Sandra Baker / Claire Spencer Ensure that parents who have a disability can receive information and reports by an alternative method Telephone calls, home visit with relevant risk assessment completed, larger print for letters, letter, website and email offered Continually Office staff / Teachers / TAs / SLT 4 Improving the physi cal environment of the scho ool and its services , Ensure that pupils in wheelchairs can move around the school without experiencing barriers Building is fully accessible but attention must be made to class size and furniture lay out so that classroom space is accessible.
-Completed when needed Admissions Committee Completed when needed Provide pathways to travel around the site Yes however pebble path to Forest School can be a struggle Completed when needed All staff Ensure Emergency Evacuation covers pupils and adults with a disability Yes Claire Spencer H&S committee
+School visits are made accessible to all pupils Yes irrespective of attainment and impairment.
+Pupils with disabilities are encouraged to take part in music, drama and physical activities Yes 3 Improving the qualit y of information for and abo out disabled pupils and adu ilts Provide information in a range of formats, including website access Yes - Letters posted on website and translated where necessary Facebook is also used as translations can be made on there Continually Michelle Tate / Kate Bentley / Claire Spencer Ensure that parents who have a disability can receive information and reports by an alternative method Telephone calls, home visit with relevant risk assessment completed, larger print for letters, letter, website and email offered Continually Office staff / Teachers / TAs / SLT 4 Improving the physi cal environment of the scho ool and its services Ensure that pupils in wheelchairs can move around the school without experiencing barriers Building is fully accessible but attention must be made to class size and furniture lay out so that classroom space is accessible.
+Completed when needed Admissions Committee Completed when needed Provide pathways to travel around the site Yes however pebble path to Forest School can be a struggle Completed when needed All staff

+Ensure Emergency Yes Claire Spencer

+Evacuation covers pupils H&S committee

+and adults with a disability